shanxp/angular6-i18n/README.md

 ## Development server

-Run `ng serve --configuration=de` for a dev server.
+Run `ng xi18n --output-path locale/messages.de.xlf --i18n-locale de` then `ng serve --configuration=de` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding